Skip to main content

 local-firstBYOLLMperformance

-Are local LLMs actually good enough for real development work in 2026?
+Are local LLMs good enough for coding in 2026?

 Quick answer

 For most everyday coding tasks in 2026, yes.
-Qwen2.5-Coder-32B on 24GB VRAM scores within a few points of GPT-4o on standard benchmarks.
+Qwen3.6-27B on 24GB VRAM hits 77.2% on SWE-bench Verified, within striking distance of the cloud frontier and far ahead of what local could do a year ago.
 The real question is not quality.
 It's hardware.
 See how much VRAM you actually need.

 This is the question that was open in 2023.
 Back then, the answer was “not really, not for serious work.”
 The open-weight models were behind, the tooling was rough, and the inference was slow enough to make you miss the cloud.